 In other words, the probability of observing a conjunction of attribute values given a target instance is simply the product of the probabilities for the individual attributes.
 Although this assumption is sometimes unrealistic in real contexts, Naive Bayes remains effective due to its ability to simplify probability calculations and reduce dimensionality.
-Despite its simplicity, the algorithm is widely used in data classification and has been shown to produce results comparable to other classification methods in various domains (Islam et al., 2010; Stephen, 2014).
+Despite its simplicity, the algorithm is widely used in data classification and has been shown to produce results comparable to other classification methods in various domains.